aragagnin/camero/README.md

 To install `pyaudio` on  **Windows:**

 Download a pre-compiled wheel for your architecture (`pXX` is the python version) from https://www.lfd.uci.edu/~gohlke/pythonlibs/#pyaudio and install it with pip.
 For instance you have a 64bit system with python3.7 then **download** the file `PyAudio‑0.2.11‑cp36‑cp36m‑win_amd64.whl` and, on the same folder run `pip install PyAudio‑0.2.11‑cp39‑cp39‑win_amd64.whl`.

+### Configure camero

+By default you do need to have `camero.ini` file in the same path where you execute it.
+You can find a default and documented version of the config file in this repository [camero.ini](https://github.com/aragagnin/camero/blob/master/camero.ini).

 ### Resources